robinboncoeur/Art/docs/writing/2DE-1stEd.md

 My eyes went hot.
 I looked down quickly and brought my hand up to rub the back of my neck; it felt like cast iron.

-And suddenly, the fragrance—J’Adore, still sitting on my wrists, faint but there—and with it the platform, the man’s voice behind me, that word like he owned it.
+And suddenly, the fragrance — J’Adore, still sitting on my wrists, faint but there — and with it the platform, the man’s voice behind me, that word like he owned it.

 Love.